How to Stop Being Codependent

 Thanks for joining me in the How to Stop Being Codependent podcast today.
 I hope it helps you, and that you subscribe to the Love, Happiness and Success Podcast on Spotify (or wherever you listen) to take full advantage of all the resources, tips, and info I create to support your journey of growth each and every week.
 It’s all there for you!

-P.P.S.
+P.S.
+Did learning about codependency and listening to the “how to stop being codependent” podcast make you think of someone you know is struggling with this situation, I hope that you share this information with them.P.P.S.
 If that person you’re thinking of is your spouse or partner, and you’re fearing that you two may be in a codependent dynamic together, a super low-key thing to do to begin creating change is to simply listen to this podcast together and discuss it.
 If you want to take your DIY, kitchen-table couple’s therapy session to the next level, here’s the link to take our “How Healthy Is Your Relationship” quiz together too.
 Establishing open communication is always the first step to creating positive change! — LMB

 How to Stop Being Codependent